 WHO IS THIS PARTICULAR COURSE FOR?

-It is intentionally developed for time-poor people who are committed to succeeding; people who understand that the best way to demonstrate their quality is by showing that it has been recognised with a qualification from an RTO with a reputation for quality.
+The Fortress Learning TAE Diploma program is intentionally developed for people who are committed to their own professional roles within the VET sector; people who understand that the best way to demonstrate their quality is by showing that it has been recognised with a qualification from an RTO with a reputation for quality.

-It is ideally suited to people who possess the TAE40110 Certificate IV in Training & Assessment as well as a couple of years’ relevant experience within the training sector.
+It is ideally suited to people who possess the TAE40110 Certificate IV in Training & Assessment (or its successor) as well as a couple of years’ relevant experience within the training sector.
 Even if you are not seeking Recognition of Prior Learning, that experience will make the Coursework much more worthwhile.

 HOW DO I ENROL?